cometbft/cometbft/docs/references/architecture/adr-117-cryptoprovider-implementation.md

-# ADR 117: Cryptography: Multi curve support
+# ADR 117: Implementing CryptoProvider for PrivValidator

 ## Change log

-* July 1st 2024: Initial proposal (Zondax AG: @raynaudoe @juliantoledano @jleni @educlerici-zondax @lucaslopezf)
+* 2024-07-01: Initial proposal (Zondax AG: @raynaudoe @juliantoledano @jleni @educlerici-zondax @lucaslopezf)
+* 2024-08-08: ADR title changed.
+Update proposal (Zondax AG: @raynaudoe @juliantoledano @jleni @educlerici-zondax @lucaslopezf)

 ## Status

-DRAFT
+Proposed

 ## Abstract

-This ADR proposes the implementation of [ADR-001-crypto-provider](https://github.com/cosmos/crypto/blob/main/docs/architecture/adr-001-crypto-provider.md).
-By refactoring the current `PrivValidator` implementations and replacing them with `CryptoProvider`s, we will allow for "pluggable cryptography" that enables a more modular design and future-proofs crypto tools.
+This ADR proposes the implementation of [ADR-001-crypto-provider](https://github.com/cosmos/crypto/blob/main/docs/architecture/adr-001-crypto-provider.md) within CometBFT's existing PrivValidator framework.
+The primary goal is to refactor the current `PrivValidator` implementations by replacing them with `CryptoProvider`-based implementations.
+This change will maintain the existing PrivValidator logic while allowing for multiple implementations through the CryptoProvider interface.

+This approach enables "pluggable cryptography" that offers a more modular design and future-proofs the crypto tools.
+The implementation will preserve the existing multi-curve support while providing a more flexible and extensible architecture for cryptographic operations.

-We will be extensively referencing concepts like CryptoProviders in this ADR.
+This ADR extensively references concepts like `CryptoProvider`.
 Please check the full ADR describing them [here](https://github.com/cosmos/crypto/blob/main/docs/architecture/adr-001-crypto-provider.md#crypto-provider).

 ## Context

-The introduction of multi-curve support, by implementing the `CryptoProvider` interface and its components, in the CometBFT cryptographic package offers significant advantages.
-By not being restricted to a single cryptographic curve, developers can choose the most appropriate curve based on security, performance, and compatibility requirements.
-This flexibility enhances the application's ability to adapt to evolving security standards and optimizes performance for specific use cases, helping to future-proof the codebase's cryptographic capabilities.
+The introduction of the `CryptoProvider` interface into the CometBFT cryptographic package offers several benefits.
+By using the `CryptoProvider` interface, the existing `PrivValidator` logic can be kept while allowing for multiple implementations of `PrivValidator` through the `CryptoProvider` interface.
+This means that different cryptographic methods can be plugged in without changing the core logic of `PrivValidator`.

+This flexibility makes it easier to adapt to new security standards and improves performance for different use cases.
+For example, if a new, more secure signing method is developed, it can be implemented as a new `CryptoProvider` and used by `PrivValidator` without needing to rewrite existing code.
+This helps to keep the cryptographic code up-to-date and more secure.

 For readability purposes, here's an extract of **adr-001-crypto-provider** that defines the `CryptoProvider` interface: